shwina/still-magic/_chapters_en/style.md

     return (-b + discriminant)/(2*a), (-b - discriminant)/(2*a)
 ```

-### Container
+-   Container
     -   Used to hold values so that they can be processed together
+    -   Python calls these "collections"

 ```
 lines = reader.readlines()
 ...do things with lines...
 ```

-### Organizer
+-   Organizer
     -   A temporary used to organize some set of values
     -   E.g., a list that exists just long enough to sort values
     -   An organizer is a temporary container

 ```
 def sort_by_length(names):